HackYourFuture-CPH/JavaScript/JavaScript3/Week9/classwork/exercises.md

 ## Exercise 1
 ### Create a user class

-The class should have 2 fields: firstName and lastName.
+The class should have 2 properties: firstName and lastName.
 Hint: Use `this` and `constructor`.

 ## Exercise 2
 ### Create an instance of the class